Datapack-Registry/minecraft-manifest/README.md

 # minecraft-manifest
 A GitHub action to get infos about the latest minecraft manifest version.
+(Currently broken!)